eDAPb/data-structures-and-algorithms-playground/README.md

 > ~/apache-maven/bin
 - Add the *M2_HOME* variable to the system *PATH* variable as:
 > %M2_HOME%
 - Your IDE most likely already has a method of creating a Maven Project.
-If you do generate your own add the following depedency to your *pom.xml*.
+If you do generate your own add the following depedency to the *pom.xml*.

 *Inserting the dependency in the pom.xml is only necessary if you do not clone this repository*